When are Local Queries Useful for Robust Learning?: Problem Set-Up

 \begin{definition}[$\lambda$-$\LEQ$ Robust Learning] Let $\X_n$ be the instance space, $\C$ a concept class over $\X_n$, and $\D$ a class of distributions over $\X_n$.
 We say that $\C$ is $\rho$-robustly learnable using $\lambda$-local equivalence queries with respect to distribution class, $\D$, if there exists a learning algorithm, $\A$, such that for every $\epsilon > 0$, $\delta > 0$, for every distribution $D\in\D$ and every target concept $c\in\C$, the following hold:\footnote{We implicitly assume that a concept $c\in\C$ can be represented in size polynomial in $n$, where $n$ is the input dimension; otherwise a parameter $size(c)$ can be introduced in the sample and query complexity requirements.} \begin{enumerate} \item $\A$ draws a sample $S$ of size $m = \poly(n, 1/\delta, 1/\epsilon)$ using the example oracle $\EX (c, D)$ \item Each query made by $\A$ at $x \in S$ and for a candidate hypothesis $h$ to $\lambda$-$\LEQ$ either confirms that $c$ and $h$ coincide on $B_\lambda(x)$ or returns $z\in B_\lambda(x)$ such that $c(z) \neq h(z)$. $\A$ is allowed to update $h$ after seeing a counterexample \item $\A$ outputs a hypothesis $h$ that satisfies $\risk_\rho^D(h,c)\leq \epsilon$ with probability at least $1-\delta$ \item The running time of $\A$ (hence also the number of oracle accesses) is polynomial in $n$, $1/\epsilon$, $1/\delta$ and the output hypothesis $h$ is polynomially evaluable. \end{enumerate} \end{definition}

 We remark that this model evokes the online learning setting, where the learner receives counterexamples after making a prediction, but with a few key differences.
 Contrary to the online setting (and the exact learning framework with $\MQ$ and $\EQ$), there is an underlying distribution with which the performance of the hypothesis is evaluated in both the $\LMQ$ and $\LEQ$ models.
-Moreover, in online learning, when receiving a counterexample, the only requirement is that there is a concept that correctly classifies all the data given to the learner up until that point, and so the counterexamples can be given in an \emph{adversarial} fashion, in order to maximize the regret. \red{However, both the $\LMQ$ and $\LEQ$ models require that a target concept be chosen a priori.} Note though that the $\LEQ$ oracle can give any counterexample for the robust loss at a given point.
+Moreover, in online learning, when receiving a counterexample, the only requirement is that there is a concept that correctly classifies all the data given to the learner up until that point, and so the counterexamples can be given in an \emph{adversarial} fashion, in order to maximize the regret.
+However, both the $\LMQ$ and $\LEQ$ models require that a target concept be chosen a priori.
+Note though that the $\LEQ$ oracle can give any counterexample for the robust loss at a given point.

-\red{In practice, one always has to find a way to approximately implement oracles studied in theory.
+In practice, one always has to find a way to approximately implement oracles studied in theory.
 A possible way to generate counterexamples with respect to the exact-in-the-ball notion of robustness is as follows.
 Suppose that there is an adversary that can generate points $z\in B_\rho(x)$ such that $h(z)\neq c(z)$.
-Provided such an adversary can be simulated, there is a way to (imperfectly) implement the $\LEQ$ oracle in practice. }
+Provided such an adversary can be simulated, there is a way to (imperfectly) implement the $\LEQ$ oracle in practice.
+Thus, the use of these oracles can be viewed as a form of adversarial training.